cedlemo/pochette/README.md

-In order to be able to return xml anwsers, it is necessary to add support for the JAXB specification, to make the `Link` class easily serializable in xml and to make the `LinksManagement` methods returns some usable responses.
+In order to be able to return xml anwsers, it is necessary to add support for the JAXB specification, to make the `Link` class easily serializable in xml and to make the `LinksManagement` methods return some usable Http responses.

 #### Support for the JAXB specification

-he JAXB APIs are considered to be Java EE APIs, and therefore are no longer contained on the default class path in Java SE 9.
+The JAXB APIs are considered to be Java EE APIs, and therefore are no longer contained on the default class path in Java SE 9.
 In Java 11 they are completely removed from the JDK.

 ressources : [1](https://stackoverflow.com/questions/51564844/java-ee-rest-xml-support-javax-xml-bind-jaxbcontext-missing), [2](https://stackoverflow.com/questions/43574426/how-to-resolve-java-lang-noclassdeffounderror-javax-xml-bind-jaxbexception-in-j)

 So if you have Java 6/7 or 8, nothing has to be done to have access to the JAXB api.
-For Java 9, you can modify the pom.xml file with
+For Java 9, you can modify the pom.xml file with the following maven dependencies.

 ```xml
 <dependencies>